Stockfish Film Festival: Sections

 Works in Progress provides international press and film industry professionals a unique chance to see what Icelandic filmmakers are working on during each festival.
 Icelandic filmmakers are invited to screen a 5–15 minute preview of their work followed by a Q&A with the audience.
 Usually this event takes place twice each festival so to give each international guest an opportunity to attend.

+The list of awards includes Best Documentary Short, Best Narrative Short, Best Experimental Short, Best Music Video, and Eva Maria Daniels Award for Vital Filmmaking.

 Special guests

 The festival invites international filmmakers to discuss the state of filmmaking, industry, and community with the public and Icelandic filmmakers.
 Both the international and Icelandic filmmakers attending the festival participate in Q&A screenings, panels, lectures, workshops, masterclasses and other events.
 This creates the platform between different filmmakers to discuss – and even collaborate on future projects.

 Some of the past guests of the festival include; Jóhann Jóhannsson, Rachid Bouchareb, László Rajk, Sturla Brandt Grøvlen, Iram Haq, Harutyun Khachatryan and many more.